 2. Chicken nuggets: Another easy peasy finger food.
 Children especially love the dry crispy coating.
 Even picky eaters are eager to devour these!

 3. Potato fries or wedges: Guaranteed to please everyone’s taste buds, children enjoy eating this long-standing favourite.
 If you prefer a healthier option, go for oven-baked sweet potato fries or thinly-cut wedges.

 1. Pasta: A popular choice, this dish is always a winner.
-Add olives, colourful mixed vegetables, pesto and various options for the sauce — creamy, marinara or even, a mix of both.
+Add olives, colourful mixed vegetables, pesto and various options for the sauce — creamy, marinara or even a mix of both.

 2. Mini pizzas or tarts: As these are bite-sized, you can have a variety of toppings, Continental or Indian, that children will like.
-That they can also serve themselves means there is no mess and you will not have too much wasted food.
+That children can also serve themselves means there is no mess and you will not have too much wasted food.

 3. Chaats: For older children, chaat items like pani puri, bhel puri, dahi puri or pav bhaji are great options.
 The wonderful thing is these are healthy and can be easily prepared at home.

 Although fruits might not be an obvious choice for party food, they most certainly are nutritious and tasty!
 Younger children will definitely be attracted by bright colours and innovative serving ideas.
 Choose from popular fruits such as watermelon, grapes, pineapple, apple, orange and strawberries.
 Make sure that the fruits you serve are local and available during the season.

 Another party must-have.
 Children love guzzling sweet drinks and since they are going to be running around excitedly, they are sure to feel thirsty too.
 Try to avoid serving aerated or ready-made juices as these contain unhealthy amounts of sugar.
 Instead, come up with healthier alternatives.